react-native-elements/react-native-elements/docs/troubleshooting.md

 you are using, is trying to use a font that is not bundled with the platform or is not added to the project.

-If you aren't using an custom fonts in your application, then it's likely that the error comes from React Native Elements looking for `react-native-vector-icons`.
+If you aren't using a custom font in your application, then it's likely that the error comes from React Native Elements looking for `react-native-vector-icons`.